 So, on the Layer Mask of Brightness/Contrast hide the selected effect using soft round black brush.
 Here are the results on layer mask.

-Now we’ll adjust the color of model with the background.
+Now we’ll adjust the color of the model with the background.
 First I reduced the yellow color from the model skin using Hue/Saturation adjustment layer.
 Here are the setting and choose yellow colors on the Master drop down list then reduce the saturation to -100.
 Here are the results.